-Setting up footer buttons
+Setting up a footer button

 To set up a footer button